ssec/polar2grid/doc/source/getting_started.rst

         -g <grid_name>        Specify the output grid to use.
 Default is the Platte Carrée projection, also known as the wgs84 coordinate system.
 See :doc:`grids` and :doc:`custom_grids` for information on possible values.
-        -v                    Print detailed log information.
+        --num-workers         Specify number of parallel processing worker threads to use (default: 4) --progress            Display a timed progress bar to show processing progress -v                    Print detailed log information.

     Examples: